 Low Impact Exercise

-Jumping on a JUMP STAR Trampoline is a low impact exercise.
-A jumper’s vertical acceleration and deceleration is absorbed by the trampoline mat, taking up 80% of the shock.
+Jumping on a JUMP STAR Trampoline is a low-impact exercise.
+A jumper’s vertical acceleration and deceleration are absorbed by the trampoline mat, taking up 80% of the shock.

 The repetitive action of jumping improves bone mineral content and builds the musculoskeletal system.
 Each landing from a jump is double the force of gravity, which develops muscle strength over time and prevents bone diseases such as osteoporosis.